 Line Umpire Training Program

 This training program is designed for those interested in becoming an on-court official.
 The course covers General Principles of officiating, as well as line umpire techniques, voice calls, teamwork and communication.
 The training program is a mixture of online theory and on-court practical training.
 All new line umpire officials are expected to be multi-disciplined within their first 12 months as a court supervisor.
-In addition there will also be an expectation of new officials to complete two days of volunteering at chosen local tournaments.

 TRAINING PROGRAM DATES CURRENTLY NOT AVAILABLE.